huriyilmaz/visualstudio-docs.tr-tr/docs/get-started/csharp/tutorial-console-part-2.md

         {
             public static double DoOperation(double num1, double num2, string op)
             {
-                double result = double.NaN; // Default value is "not-a-number" which we use if an operation, such as division, could result in an error.
+                double result = double.NaN; // Default value is "not-a-number" if an operation, such as division, could result in an error.

                 // Use a switch statement to do the math. switch (op)